Martin Atkins: 2006–present

 In October 2006, Atkins visited Beijing to discover the emerging Chinese music scene.
 During his stay, Atkins recorded and signed a handful of Chinese bands to Invisible Records and recorded material for a new Pigface album.

 Atkins has taught at Columbia College in Chicago where he instructed the course "The Business of Touring".
 He is also an active guest lecturer, speaking at such institutions as the University of Southern California, the Midi School in Beijing and Lebanon Valley College in Annville, Pennsylvania.
 Atkins has since become an instructor at the Madison Media Institute in Madison, Wisconsin.
 Atkins has announced plans to take his lecturing further by eventually opening a school of his own.
 He is also a former department chairman for a music business program he designed at SAE Chicago.
 He now is the acting Music Business program coordinator at Millikin University in Decatur, IL.

 Atkins has held a number of seminars at Tech Music Schools (Drumtech, Vocaltech, Guitar-X and Keyboardtech) in London, with more planned for the future.

 Atkins has written what he calls "the first real book on touring".
 The book Tour:Smart, featured contributions from Henry Rollins, Cynthia Plastercaster, The Enigma, the Suicide Girls, Zim Zum (formerly of Marilyn Manson), Kevin Lyman, Curse Mackey, CPA Lisa Malina and various other managers, journalists, venues, agents, sponsors, and radio personalities.

 Atkins was on the tenth annual Independent Music Awards judging panel, and was also a judge for the seventh annual season of Independent Music Awards to support independent artists.

 Starting in 2015, Atkins has written and performed several podcast stories for The Martin Atkins Minute, included with the NPR All Songs Considered podcast.

-In 2018 Martin released Band:Smart, the follow up to his Tour:Smart book.
+In 2018 Martin released Band:Smart, the follow-up to his Tour:Smart book.
 This book covers record labels, book agents, crafting a stage show, band names, social media and lots more.

+In 2020, Martin joined the band Nadjia for a re-recording of their 90s music on the album '7 Ends 13'.
+A sample of Martin had actually been used in the original recording, but Martin stepped in this time to do it himself.

 In 2021, Martin opened Chicago's "Museum of Post Punk and Industrial Music" documenting the history of the two movements with over 3000 items and ephemera.
 Displays include handwritten lyrics by Trent Reznor for Pigface, Martin's drum set, vintage rarities from Skinny Puppy, and a myriad of other rare items from the history of Industrial music.

 In 2022, Martin was also inducted by Brian Eno as a fellow of In Place of War, a global organization that uses creativity in places of conflict as a tool for positive change.